Introduction

 What is Tomatine?

 Tomatine is found mainly in unripe tomatoes, as well as the stems and leaves of the tomato plant.
 The levels of tomatine found in ripe tomatoes are usually low, and not a cause for concern.
-However, ingesting large amounts of tomatine, especially when consuming unripe tomatoes or tomato leaves, can cause digestive problems which result in symptoms like nausea, cramps and diarrhea.
+However, ingesting large amounts of tomatine, especially when consuming unripe tomatoes or tomato leaves, can cause digestive problems which result in symptoms like nausea, cramps and diarrhoea.

 In most cases, the symptoms of tomatine poisoning are relatively mild and subside within a few hours or days.
 However, in severe cases or for those with pre-existing health conditions, tomatine poisoning can create serious complications which require medical attention.
 If you experience severe symptoms of vomiting and stomach pain within an hour of eating tomatoes, and these symptoms do not go away, it is best to seek medical treatment immediately.